Refrainlhy/Refrainlhy.github.io/_pages/about.md

  The topics of current research projects include large language models, self supervised-learning, adversarial machine learning, etc. If you are interested, please send me your CV and transcripts.
 Thank you!
  </font>

+* <font color="#CE1126"> MSc students at PolyU who are seeking a dissertation supervisor: please attach your CV and transcripts.
+My quota is limited.
+Last year, six students received 4 A+/A, and 2 A-/B+, with published papers. </font>

 <!-- * <font color="#CE1126"> For PolyU undergraduates, if you choose me as your capstone supervisor, you will work on the most advanced AI work.
 But please note that hard work will result in a good score, while lack of effort, missed deadlines, or poor teamwork will lead to a lower score. </font> -->